estokes/poolshark/README.md

-This is a general purpose thread safe object pool that supports most data structures in the standard library, as well as many useful external data structures such as IndexMap, triomphe::Arc, etc.
+This is a general purpose thread safe object pool that supports most data structures in the standard library, as well as many useful external data structures such as IndexMap, triomphe::Arc, etc. The idea is to reuse the structure and allocation of container objects that are dropped instead of destroying them.

 There are two kinds of pools, global, and local.